torakiki/pdfsam-v2/pdfsam-enhanced/pdfsam-maine/trunk/doc/basic/readme.txt

 	-pdfsam-langpack *

 Note: This is a test version and many fixes have to be done.
 PDF Split and Merge comes with ABSOLUTELY NO WARRANTY;
-see the file doc/licenses directory for details.
+see the file gpl.txt in licenses/pdfsam subdirectory for details.

 Installation: Unzip the archive into a directory.
-Double click pdfsam-1.0.0-alpha.jar or open a console a type the command "java -jar /pathwhereyouunzipped/pdfsam-1.0.0-alpha.jar"
+Double click pdfsam-1.0.0-b1.jar or open a console a type the command "java -jar /pathwhereyouunzipped/pdfsam-1.0.0-b1.jar"

 Prerequisites: A working Java Runtime Environment is needed.
 This software has been tested on Java(TM) 2 Runtime Environment, Standard Edition Version 1.4.2.
 Please report any trouble or bug with this or other